 How do you get your product in stores?
-In this post we will learn you how to get your products in store and how to sell online
+In this post you will learn how to get your products in stores and how to sell online.

 If you are reading this, you might be a new brand eager to get those first sales to a local shop.
 Or perhaps an established business only selling online, wanting to venture into brick-and-mortar.
 Either way, getting your product in that first physical store is a milestone.

-Instead, create a list of the retail stores you consider most relevant, and actually go visit them yourself.
-Pay attention to the layout of the stores, what assortment they are carrying, and if it is in fact a good match for your product.
+Create a list of the retail stores you consider most relevant, and actually go visit them yourself.
+Pay attention to the layout of the stores, what assortment of products they carry, and if it is in fact a good match for your product.
 If you feel like it, you can strike up a conversation with the store owner to get a better understanding of their business and preferences.

 When you’ve visited a good handful of stores, you should have a pretty good idea of which store that would be ideal to contact first.